Fixed Penalty Notices for Environmental Offences service privacy notice

 Your data may be shared with:

-- Officers in City Environment Management for the purposes of processing your Fixed Penalty Notice
+- officers in City Environment Management for the purposes of processing your FPN, CPW or CPN

-- Where a fixed penalty notice proceeds to court action data will also be shared with the courts, the defendant and their legal representatives.
+Where a FPN or CPN proceeds to court action, data will also be shared with the courts, the defendant and their legal representatives.

 How long we’ll keep data for and why